gen1us2k/deep/README.md

 you are doing and are prepared to take all the blame if something goes horribly wrong (which it will).

+## Current status

+This can almost vendor itself but it won't read the lock/manifest files when running again and it will cause issues when importing the dependencies as again.
+More to come in the next days.

 ## Project goals

 Have a package manager for Go projects that is easy to use and provides the